MWATelescope/Birli/README.md

 let angle = -2.0 * PI * electrical_length_m * freq_hz / SPEED_OF_LIGHT_IN_VACUUM_M_PER_S;
 ```

+### RFI Flagging.

+By default, Birli will flag the data using the default MWA strategy in AOFlagger.
+You can use the
+`--no-rfi` option to disable this, or the `--aoflagger-strategy` option to proived your own strategy
+file.

 ### Geometric Delay Corrections (AKA Phase Tracking)

 Geometric correction involves adjusting visibility phases to correct for the differences in distance that light from the phase center has to travel to reach each tile.

 Legacy MWA correlator observations are not typically phase tracked, however MWAX observations can have phase tracking applied.
 The [`GEODEL`](https://wiki.mwatelescope.org/display/MP/MWAX+Metafits+Changes) card in the metafits describes what geometric delays have been applied.

 By default, Birli will apply geometric corrections at the phase center if they have not already been applied.
 It determines the observations phase center from the [`RAPHASE` and `DECPHASE`](https://wiki.mwatelescope.org/display/MP/Metafits+files) cards in the metafits.
 If these are not available, the pointing center cards ([`RA` and `DEC`](https://wiki.mwatelescope.org/display/MP/Metafits+files)) from the metafits are used.
-You can use `--no-geometric-delay` to disable this.
+You can use `--no-geometric-delay` to disable geometric corrections, as well as the `--phase-centre` and `--pointing-centre` options to override the phase center.

 A baseline's geometric length is determined by the w component of it's UVW fourier-space vector, after applying precession and nutation to it's tiles' positions and the phase center to the J2000 epoch, accounting for stellar aberration.
 Complex visibilities are phase-shifted by an angle determined by the w-component, and the channel's frequency.